 - Enables further services — such as unified communications (separate service) so that businesses can further streamline communications and offer an increased level of service to their own customers.

 - Disaster recovery — as SIP Trunking isn’t reliant on the traditional telephone network, it suffers from less downtime, meaning that the business is more productive.

-There are plenty of benefits to using SIP Trunking and it’s clear why the technology is being adopted by so many businesses so quickly.
+There are plenty of SIP trunking benefits and it’s clear why the technology is being adopted by so many businesses so quickly.
 Many are now beginning to work SIP Trunking into their overall LAN and WAN strategies to gain further benefits from it too.
 ISDN in its day was a great alternative to analogue systems, but it’s now outdated and expensive.

 Other posts you might be interested in

 News Sep 20, 2017